-DfE helpline staff will work with the school to:
+DfE helpline staff will work with the early years provider to:

-- Undertake a risk assessment - Identify and notify close contacts (e.g. children and staff within the relevant 'bubble') of the need to follow guidance for contacts of people with possible or confirmed coronavirus who do not live with the person including isolation for - Provide letter templates for informing parents - Identify any further actions needed
+- Undertake a risk assessment - Identify and notify close contacts (e.g. children and staff within the relevant 'bubble') of the need to follow guidance for contacts of people with possible or confirmed coronavirus who do not live with the person including isolation for 10 days - Provide letter templates for informing parents Identify any further actions needed

-School to follow DfE helpline staff advice on cleaning, infection control and isolation of contacts.

-If the confirmed case was in school during their infectious period (48 hours prior to symptoms starting and up to 10 days after) then they will advise on the isolation required for pupils and staff in that group.
-This will be for 14 days from the point of last contact.
+Setting to follow DfE helpline advice on cleaning, infection control and isolation of contacts.
+If the confirmed case was in the setting during their infectious period (48 hours prior to symptoms starting / or the test if no symptoms and up to 10 days after) then they will advise on the isolation required for pupils and staff in that group.
+This will be for 10 days from the point of last contact.

-Notify LBWF of all confirmed cases and of steps taken by emailing public.health@walthamforest.gov.uk
+Notify LBWF of all confirmed cases by emailing public.health@walthamforest.gov.uk